dean6969/Real-time-streaming-data/README.md

-# Real-time-streaming-data
+# Using real-time streaming data to predict potential
-Using real-time streaming data to predict potential customers
+customers